 We distribute our Retail Products and Services through financial intermediaries, including broker-dealers, insurance sales representatives, banks, registered investment advisers and financial planners.
 These products and services include open-end and closed-end funds that are either (i) registered as investment companies under the Investment Company Act ("U.S. Funds"), or (ii) not registered under the Investment Company Act and generally not offered to U.S. persons ("Non-U.S. Funds" and, collectively with the U.S. Funds, "AB Funds").
 They also include separately-managed account programs, which are sponsored by financial intermediaries and generally charge an all-inclusive fee covering investment management, trade execution, asset allocation, and custodial and administrative services.
-In addition, we provide distribution, shareholder servicing, transfer agency services and administrative services for our Retail Products and Services.
-See "Net Revenues - Investment Advisory and Services Fees" in Item 7 for information about our retail investment advisory and services fees.
+In addition, we provide distribution, shareholder servicing, transfer agency services Fees" in Item 7 for information about our retail investment advisory and services fees.
 See Note 2 to AB's consolidated financial statements in Item 8 for a discussion of the commissions we pay to financial intermediaries in connection with the sale of open-end AB Funds.